kasperl/toit-datacake/README.md

 # Using Datacake in your own projects
-If you want to use Datacake in your own Toit-based project, you can install the package using:
+If you want to use Datacake in your own Toit-based project, you can install the package in your project directory using:

 ```
+cd $PROJECT_DIRECTORY
 jag pkg install datacake
 ```